shadowezz/Productiv/docs/UserGuide.md

 Switches to either `contact`, `meeting` or `deliverable` mode.

 Format: `switch MODE`
+* Corresponding list of existing items will be displayed, e.g. `contact` mode will display all contacts.
 * Subsequent commands will be with respect to the `MODE`.

 Examples: